PratyushGupta7/StickHeroGame/ProjectREADME.txt

 Inheritance: Inheritance is employed to create specialized classes, enhancing code reuse and maintaining a structured class hierarchy.

 Interfaces: Interfaces are implemented to define common behaviors, promoting code consistency and adaptability.
+Buttons:
+Home Page button directs you to main game , where a button is present which lets you save progress and exits the game.
+(Termination with saved progress).
+If you lose, the endpage lets you play again, tru reviving (if you have enough cherries xd) or exit the game. from this page it is not necessary to direct user to home page as it would just be an overhead for the user, since the play again button is already present here.

 Bonus Adventures 🌈